codemagic-ci-cd/codemagic-docs/content/flutter-publishing/firebase-app-distribution.md

 8. Finally, select **Enable publishing to Firebase App Distribution** at the top of the section to enable publishing.

 {{<notebox>}}
-Note that:
+**Note:**

-- if no suitable artifacts are found, publishing to Firebase App Distribution is skipped;
+- If no suitable artifacts are found, publishing to Firebase App Distribution is skipped.
-- each uploaded binary must have a different version to appear in the Firebase console, see how to [increment build version](../building/build-versioning/);
+- Each uploaded binary must have a different version to appear in the Firebase console, see how to [increment build version](../building/build-versioning/).
-- release notes can be published with the build if you have added them to your repository, read more [here](./publish-release-notes).
+- Release notes can be published with the build if you have added them to your repository, read more [here](./publish-release-notes).
 {{</notebox>}}